kabanero-io/kabanero-pipelines/README.md

 # Prereqs

 You have the Kabanero foundation installed on an OKD cluster.
-It has the necessary Kabanero, Isito, Knative, and Tekton components fully deployed.
+It has the necessary Kabanero, Isito, Knative, and Tekton components installed.
 Please refer to https://github.com/kabanero-io/kabanero-foundation for more details on installing the Kabanero foundation.

 Identify the Tekton Dashboard URL after your have completed the installation.
 You can login to your OKD cluster and run ```oc get routes``` to find this or check in the OKD console.
 This is useful for a few of the steps documented below.
-You can find more details about the dashboard at https://github.com/tektoncd/dashboard
+You can find more details about the dashboard at https://github.com/tektoncd/dashboard.

-### Create a peristant volume
+### Create a persistent volume
-The persistant volume is used by the pipelines.
+The persistent volume is used by the pipelines.
 An example pv definition is provided.
 Update path and other values in pv.yaml to suit your requirements.

 Login to your cluster.
 For example for OKD,